agrianius/edge-slot/README.md

 Actually each TEdgeSlotObject object belongs to some thread.
 AUTO, QUEUE and BLOCK_QUEUE connection types always deliver signals in a thread a slot belongs to.

-WARNING: DIRECT connection type always delivers signals in the current thread.
+WARNING: DIRECT connection always delivers signals in the current thread.

-NOTINCE: BLOCK_QUEUE connection makes a direct call if a slot in the same thread.
+NOTICE: BLOCK_QUEUE connection makes a direct call if a slot in the same thread.

 WARNING: Always emit signals from a thread an edge belongs to unless you know what you are doing.